 Obligations regarding proper use of the information; and

 Business partners are the most common co-signatories of NDAs, as they may have a relationship where the power is relatively evenly distributed and where both parties are disclosing sensitive information while working together.

 When engaging with clients or potential clients, a business or entity may have the clients sign a non-disclosure agreement when sensitive information is disclosed.

-A business that relies on third-party vendors who may have access their confidential information should get the vendor to sign a non-disclosure agreement during their business relationship to ensure their information is protected.
+A business that relies on third-party vendors who may have access to their confidential information should get the vendor to sign a non-disclosure agreement during their business relationship to ensure their information is protected.

-Having an independent contractor sign a non-disclosure agreement where they may have access to confidential information during their employment, would prevent the contractor from acting on the information and protect the contracting entity.
+Having an independent contractor sign a non-disclosure agreement where they may have access to their confidential information during their employment, would prevent the contractor from acting on the information and protect the contracting entity.